Mindful In May reflections from a travelling MIMster

 I was first introduced to the concept of mindfulness through the teachings of Zen Master Thich Nhat Hanh.
-Seventeen years old at the time I thought I knew it all.
-I foolishly believed this would be an easy achievable feat.
-Seventeen years later through my on & off meditation practice, I now realize that it is a difficult ongoing endeavour.
+Seventeen years old at the time, I thought I knew it all.
+I foolishly believed this would be an easily achievable feat.
+Seventeen years later through my on & off meditation practice, I now realize that creating mindful moments is a difficult ongoing endeavour.

 Personally, the hardest part of being mindful is when my mind is full of clutter.
 It is like trying to know where everything is in my house when it is a complete mess.
 And while it may not solely be my own doing, I am entirely responsible for its state of disorder.
 Nonetheless, it’s never too late to clean the house and make some changes.
 In my case a year ago, it meant resigning from my full-time job and simplifying my life to what truly mattered.
 I sold off most of my belongings and only left the basic furniture so I could rent out my condo furnished.
 Scary and freeing at the same time, it was the most therapeutic thing I ever did.

-The more fortunate I feel, the more mindful I am of how many others out there that are less fortunate than I am.
+The more fortunate I feel, the more mindful moments I experience, thinking about how many others out there are less fortunate than I am.

 That is why I’m happy to participate in the Mindful In May campaign to bring a clear mind for me and clean water for others.
 This is my fundraising page if you would like to donate to this great cause.